N4kedTurtle/PersistBOF/README.md

 All of these techniques rely on a Dll file to be seperately placed on disk.
 It is intentially not part of the BOF.

 ### Print Monitor
 The Dll MUST be on disk and in a location in PATH (Dll search order) **BEFORE you run the BOF**.
 It will fail otherwise.
-The Dll will immediately be loaded by spoolsv.exe as SYSTEM.
-This can be used to elevated from admin to SYSTEM as well as for persistence.
+The Dll will *immediately* be loaded by spoolsv.exe as SYSTEM.
+This can be used to elevate from admin to SYSTEM as well as for persistence.
 Will execute on system startup. **Must be elevated to run.**

 - Demo Print Monitor Dll in project